-A Simple and Delicious Thanksgiving Dessert
+A Simple and Delicious Fall Dessert

 Do you love pumpkin pie, but can’t do dairy?
 Do you have gluten-free guests coming for Thanksgiving?
 Does the thought of making homemade pie dough give you anxiety?
 Make these simple dairy-free and gluten-free pumpkin custards.
 It’s basically the pie filling without the crust.
 Spicy, creamy pumpkin custard is baked into a ramekin.
 You get all the tasty indulgence of pumpkin pie without the extra carbs, gluten and butter.